yanastaneva8/codimensions-unstable-loci/README.md

 Extremal Values for Codimensions of Unstable Loci

-Valdemar Tsanov (University of Bochum; Valdemar.Tsanov@rub.de)
+Valdemar Tsanov (University of Bochum; valdemar.tsanov at rub.de)

-Yana Staneva (University of Cologne; ystaneva@math.uni-koeln.de, yanastaneva8@gmail.com)
+Yana Staneva (University of Cologne; ystaneva at math.uni-koeln.de, yanastaneva8 at gmail.com)

 Date: August 2020